 These resources are for participants to use and keep!

-Fruit, Vegetable, and Activity Tracker:
+Fruit, Vegetable, and Activity Tracker

 Ask participants to bring this form to each class so you can track progress, encourage improvements and celebrate their positive changes!
 This form is designed for speed and ease of use for Older Adults.

-Have your participants bring this every class session so you can track their progress!
+HOT TIP: Have your participants bring this every class session so you can track their progress!

 I can, I will, I must